hezmondo/MicroJinn/README and start guide.md

 1. The mjinn schema exists in mysql
 2. myconfig.py is properly configured with a valid mysql username and password
 3. all dependencies have been installed
-4. the mjinn schema has been populated sufficiently - please see the new mjinn user guide
+4. the mjinn schema has been populated sufficiently - please see the new mjinn user guide and my new mysql server and workbench installation guide

 ### How to set up to edit/run/debug mjinn in PyCharm (available as software app on all Linux platforms and also on Windows):